Scotts Miracle-Gro Company Community Garden Campus

-Visit Scotts Miracle-Gro Community Garden Campus for beauty and inspiration.
+Visit Scotts Miracle-Gro Company Community Garden Campus for beauty and inspiration.
 Designed as a living classroom and idea center, this four-acre garden provides creative resources for anyone interested in gardening and edible landscapes.
 Explore the culinary, herb and fragrance gardens, apiary, rose pavilion, berry house, and 40 community garden plots.
-Take a cooking class in the demonstration kitchen or watch a chef demonstration at the Live Fire Cooking Theater.
-Open to the public until dusk.
+Take a cooking class in the demonstration kitchen or enjoy a picnic surrounded by a gorgeous local garden.

 Free Little FarmstandTake some produce, give some produce!